 The Circular includes certain reported earnings of the Corporation in accordance with IFRS and the following non-GAAP financial measures and ratios.
-The reported earnings included in this Circular are more fully detailed and discussed in the 2022 Financial Report.
+The reported earnings included in this Circular are more fully detailed and discussed in the 2023 Financial Report.

-Non-GAAP Financial Measures

-Adjusted EBIT EBIT excluding special items.
-Special items comprise items which do not reflect the Corporation's core performance or where their separate presentation will assist users of the consolidated financial statements in understanding the Corporation's results for the period.
-Such items include, among others, the impact of restructuring charges, impact of business disposals and significant impairment charges and reversals.
-Adjusted EBITDA Adjusted EBIT plus amortization and impairment charges on PP&E and intangible assets Adjusted net income (loss) Net income (loss) from continuing operations excluding special items, accretion on net retirement benefit obligations, certain net gains and losses arising from changes in measurement of provisions and of financial instruments carried at FVTP&L and the related tax impacts of these items.
-Free cash flow (usage) Cash flows from operating activities - continued operations less net additions to PP&E and intangible assets.
-Adjusted available liquidity Cash and cash equivalents, plus certain restricted cash supporting various bank guarantees and undrawn amounts under credit facilities.
-Adjusted net debt Long-term debt less cash and cash equivalents less certain restricted cash supporting various bank guarantees Non-GAAP Ratios Adjusted EPS EPS calculated based on adjusted net income attributable to equity holders of Bombardier Inc., using the treasury stock method, giving effect to the exercise of all dilutive elements.
-Adjusted EBIT margin Adjusted EBIT, as a percentage of total revenues.
+Non-GAAP Financial Measures Adjusted EBIT EBIT excluding certain items which do not reflect the Corporations core performance or where their separate presentation will assist users of the consolidated financial statements in understanding the Corporation's results for the period.
+Such items include restructuring charges, (gain) loss related to disposal of business, impairment and program termination, certain one-time pension related items included in other (income) expense such as (gain) loss on pension annuity purchases, and non-commercial legal claims.
+Adjusted EBITDA Adjusted EBIT plus amortization charges on PP&E and intangible assets.
+Adjusted net income (loss) Net income (loss) from continuing operations excluding restructuring charges, (gain) loss related to disposal of business, impairment and program termination, certain one-time pension related items included in other (income) expense such as (gain) loss on pension annuity purchases, non-commercial legal claims, certain net gains and losses arising from changes in measurement of provisions and of financial instruments carried at FVTP&L, accretion on net retirement benefit obligation, losses (gains) on repayment of long-term debt, changes in discount rates of provisions and the related tax impacts of these items.
+Free cash flow (usage) Cash flows from operating activities-continued operations less net additions to PP&E and intangible assets.
+Available liquidity Cash and cash equivalents, plus undrawn amounts under credit facilities.
+Adjusted net debt Long-term debt less cash and cash equivalents less certain restricted cash supporting various bank guarantees.
+Non-GAAP Financial Ratios Adjusted EPS EPS calculated based on adjusted net income attributable to equity holders of Bombardier Inc., using the treasury stock method, giving effect to the exercise of all dilutive elements.
 Adjusted EBITDA margin Adjusted EBITDA, as a percentage of total revenues.
 Adjusted net debt to adjusted EBITDA ratio Adjusted net debt divided by adjusted EBITDA.